KapTheGuy/KapTheGuy/README.md

 - 👋 Hi, I’m @KapTheGuy
-- 👀 I’m interested in Computer Graphics
+- 👀 I’m interested in software engineering
-- 🌱 I’m currently learning Raytracing
+- 🌱 I’m currently learning OSDEV
-- 💞️ I’m looking to collaborate on any Computer Graphics project
+- 💞️ I’m looking to collaborate on any project that requires software engineering
 - 📫 How to reach me: On discord, dripkap_19416
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I nearly drowned at the beach when i was 10.